 How does winter depression develop?

-In winter many people spend most of their time in artificial light.
+In winter, many people spend most of their time in artificial light.

-Furthermore, melatonin suppresses the production of the happiness hormone serotonin.
+In addition, melatonin suppresses the production of the happiness hormone serotonin.

 Winter depression: Typical symptoms

-Winter depression: What can you do about it?
+Winter depression: what can you do about it?

 A few tips: